iPad Pro 13-inch (M4) vs MacBook Air 13-inch (M5)

 Cons

-- No traditional keyboard or trackpad included; accessories sold separately
+- Requires external keyboard and trackpad for productivity; sold separately

-- Less suitable for professional coding, development, and complex software
+- Less suitable for complex software development or advanced coding tasks

 MacBook Air 13-inch (M5)